-I am a sixth-year graduate student at the University of Pittsburgh in the Department of History and Philosophy of Science.
+I am an advanced graduate student at the University of Pittsburgh in the Department of History and Philosophy of Science.
 My primary interests are in general philosophy of science, philosophy of neuroscience, and feminist philosophy.

 I am a student member of the Center for the Neural Basis of Cognition, an interdisciplinary neural and cognitive science center with both Pitt and Carnegie Mellon University.
 I am also a member of the Pittsburgh Empirical Philosophy Lab.
 Before attending Pitt, I completed my Master's in Philosophy at Georgia State University with an emphasis in Neurophilosophy.
 While there I received the Brains & Behavior Fellowship.
 Prior to Georgia State, I completed my Bachelor's in Philosophy and Psychology at the University of Tennessee-Knoxville.